National Black HIV/AIDS Awareness Day

 National Youth HIV & AIDS Awareness Day

 This awareness day was started in 2013 to engage those under age 25 on the topic of HIV/AIDS.
-According to the CDC, about 22 percent of new U.S. HIV diagnoses in 2014 were among 13- to 24-year-olds.
+According to the CDC, about 21% of new U.S. HIV diagnoses in 2017 were among 13- to 24-year-olds.

 National Transgender HIV Testing Day

-HIV/AIDS disproportionately affects the transgender population.
+HIV disproportionately affects the trans-gender population.
 NTHTD encourages local testing events and campaigns promoting testing and awareness in the trans community.

 HIV Vaccine Awareness Day